Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Data protection: The use of AI tools must not endanger the data protection or privacy of staff or students.

-- Competence: Universities of applied sciences must ensure competence of staff and students in the basic use of artificial intelligence tools by providing instructions and training.
+- Competence: Ensure that staff and students have competence in the basic use of artificial intelligence tools by providing instructions and training.

 - Enable: Artificial intelligence tools must be available, and their use must be instructed to both staff and students.